musaubrian/musaubrian.github.io/content/posts/on-lsps.md

 It's the thing that allows your editor to autocomplete, go to definitions/type definitions.
 Frankly they are pretty great.

-But GingerBill had a kindof intreresting take on LSPs where he said that he doesn't use them.
+But GingerBill had a kindof interesting take on LSPs where he said that he doesn't use them.
 I thought, who the hell doesn't use an LSP completely, are they crazy or they those purists -same thing.
 But a point he said supporting this, is that you get to understand the codebase slightly better.
 I thought that can't possibly be true, so I decided to do an experiment -no I didn't ditch LSPs-